atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 rapes committed upon men, and not by them. -- -- I was absolutely quite oirt of countenance at her behaviour. — I actually don’t know which is greatest, her beauty or her folly. — And then the distoluteness ofher carriage is insupportable. no — if all women are of this Stamp, L ean never bring myfeif to marry.
-“Why, in the name of fortune, don’t you enjoy things as they fall in ycur way .?”
+"Why, in the name of fortune, don’t you enjoy things as they fall in ycur way .?"
 Were
 Were I one of thole fenfualisls, who can relisli off y the personal charms of the sex, I Should, probably, aft in that manner j but though there never was a more amorous mortal than myselst I feel myfeif incapable of being fully Satisfied, with the momentary gratification of a vagrant pasiion. — But this indelicate filter of mine — ^ — what can be done with her.?
 How I pity poor Ned! — What an unfortunate Step has he taken, by marrying?
 A Step of which he will, I am afraid, repent as long as he lives. — '
-I asked him a few days ago, if lady louisa was as much in love with him, as he was with her, ' before they came together? — ■ — -- He replied, -- that he had' never troubled himself about her love. — “Charmed with her person, I upon a very Short' acquaintance, made proposals, which Were accepted by her family; and as Sire, herself, offered'no objedlions, nol discovered any kind’of repugnance to the match, I thought myfeif the happiest of men; and I find myfeif fo, as She has not discovered the least coolness to me, the least dislike fromi the moment I first iad ■ drested her.” — Poor Ned! — ^
+I asked him a few days ago, if lady louisa was as much in love with him, as he was with her, ' before they came together? — ■ — -- He replied, -- that he had' never troubled himself about her love. — "Charmed with her person, I upon a very Short' acquaintance, made proposals, which Were accepted by her family; and as Sire, herself, offered'no objedlions, nol discovered any kind’of repugnance to the match, I thought myfeif the happiest of men; and I find myfeif fo, as She has not discovered the least coolness to me, the least dislike fromi the moment I first iad ■ drested her." — Poor Ned! — ^
-“No coolness ?”
-Said I. — Surely 'you did not dare to attempt anything before the ceremony was ' performed', inconsistent with that decency and res pedt, with which every man of honour' Should behave to the woman whom he intends to marry ?”
+"No coolness ?"
+Said I. — Surely 'you did not dare to attempt anything before the ceremony was ' performed', inconsistent with that decency and res pedt, with which every man of honour' Should behave to the woman whom he intends to marry ?"
-“I don’t know what you mean, ” replied be, “I never had any improper design upon her; ■ but' when love prestes, and opportunity invites, who' can answer for what may happen ?” — i — This, you knowj was as much as to say — ■”
+"I don’t know what you mean, " replied be, "I never had any improper design upon her; ■ but' when love prestes, and opportunity invites, who' can answer for what may happen ?" — i — This, you knowj was as much as to say — ■"
-“And So — what 1 — and could you think of marrying her afterwards ?”
+"And So — what 1 — and could you think of marrying her afterwards ?"
-He looked totally disconcerted but yet Somewhat hastily answered, “I hope I Shall always adt like a man of honour, my lord.”
+He looked totally disconcerted but yet Somewhat hastily answered, "I hope I Shall always adt like a man of honour, my lord."
-“Really t
+"Really t
 Really! — And Sib, my good brother, because a woman happens to part with her virtue, you musl give up your senses! isyou had imagined her unable to Stand the trial, you Should not have attacked her; — but when Sire had fallen, you certainly acted like a madman by marrying her— — who will yield to one man, will to a hundred.
-“I cannot be of your opinion, ” replied Ned. — A woman who is exceedingly fond of her lover, who is exposed to all his insinuating arts, and who bei lieves that in a very little time, he would be authorised to take the last liberties with her, cannot be So highly culpable, if in a moment, when they are mutually enamoured, She is, by her excess of love, deprived of any resisting power.”
+"I cannot be of your opinion, " replied Ned. — A woman who is exceedingly fond of her lover, who is exposed to all his insinuating arts, and who bei lieves that in a very little time, he would be authorised to take the last liberties with her, cannot be So highly culpable, if in a moment, when they are mutually enamoured, She is, by her excess of love, deprived of any resisting power."
-“I find we are not likely to be of a Similar way of thinking on this subject” ” I, “for I am morally Sure, that the woman who has not Strength to re suse one man, will be as paslive when another makes amorous approaches towards her.
-Such a woman is like a china cup; perpetually in danger of being ' broken, if not used with the utmost discretion; and j when once flawed, never to be restored to her origi | nal value.”
+"I find we are not likely to be of a Similar way of thinking on this subject" " I, "for I am morally Sure, that the woman who has not Strength to re suse one man, will be as paslive when another makes amorous approaches towards her.
+Such a woman is like a china cup; perpetually in danger of being ' broken, if not used with the utmost discretion; and j when once flawed, never to be restored to her origi | nal value."
 He did not, I thought, Seem pleased with me— — ' I was pleased with myfeif, for having given him some friendly hints, with regard to his wife, and indirectly urged the necessity there was, for his taking care ofher — But who can take care of a woman who has no regard for herself who, on the contrary, throws herself eontinually into dangerous situations.?.? — -- -- -- all, who, indeed, can answer for the cordudl of any woman?
 Is there not everything Said, is there not everything done to corrupt the Sex.?
 Are not the dislipations, the luxuries, the pleasures of the age.
 Sufficient to debauch the mind of a vestal?
 Scarce half a moment in the